 Take a look around a working maple farm:

-and visit our state of the art Maple Sugarhouse for the 2017 season!
+Come and visit our state of the art Maple Sugarhouse for the 2020 season!

 We start our day with collecting sap.
 We use two methods of sap collection: Traditional sap buckets hung from tree spouts require we visit each tree, every day to collect the sap.
 Gathering this way is quite labor intensive!!